LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

-# Authenticating with Azure OpenAI models, using Entra ID (former Azure ACtive Directory).
+# Authenticating with Azure OpenAI models, using Entra ID (former Azure Active Directory).

 Azure OpenAI service supports 2 authentication methods:
 - _using API key_, when you authenticate with your Azure OpenAI endpoint's API key